skrey/yellow-extensions/source/edit/README.md

 ## How to edit a website in a web browser

 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
-You can browse your website, make some changes and see the result immediately.
+You can use the normal navigation, make some changes and see the result immediately.
+The built-in web editor allows you to edit content files, upload media files and change system settings.
 It is a great way to update your website.
-The built-in web editor allows you to edit content files, upload media files and change system settings.

 ## How to create a user account